awsdocs/aws-doc-sdk-examples/php/example_code/s3/README.md

-# Amazon SNS code examples for the SDK for PHP
+# Amazon S3 code examples for the SDK for PHP

 ## Overview

-Shows how to use the AWS SDK for PHP to work with Amazon Simple Notification Service (Amazon SNS).
+Shows how to use the AWS SDK for PHP to work with Amazon Simple Storage Service (Amazon S3).

 <!--custom.overview.start-->
 <!--custom.overview.end-->

-_Amazon SNS is a web service that enables applications, end-users, and devices to instantly send and receive notifications from the cloud._
+_Amazon S3 is storage for the internet.
+You can use Amazon S3 to store and retrieve any amount of data at any time, from anywhere on the web._

 ## ⚠ Important